uabrc/uabrc.github.io/docs/uab_cloud/project_space_mgmt.md

 The created Image can then be launched, following the same instructions for creating an [Instance](../uab_cloud/tutorial/instances.md).
 This method would be most ideal if you want to recreate an environment for performing an analysis, but would prefer the workflow be run on different VMs, or to separate datasets or create some form of access restriction on particular research.

 ### Creating an Image From a Volume

+There are detailed instructions here on how to create an image from a Volume, [here](snapshots.md#creating-a-volume-snapshot).

 ### Using a Key Pair to SSH